Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 ### Feeding the chunker to Nemo

 Great.
 Should works.
-To affect a chunker to a specific text, Nemo does the same way that it does for XSL (See *[Playing with the JavaScript, the CSS, the statics and the XSLTs](2-playing-with-js-css-xslt.md)*), using a dictionnary :
+To affect a chunker to a specific text, Nemo does the same way that it does for XSL (See *[Playing with the JavaScript, the CSS, the statics and the XSLTs](2-playing-with-js-css-xslt.md)*), using a dictionary :

 #### Step 1 - app.py